CypRiv/genal/README.md

 SBP_clumped.prs(name = "SBP_prs", path = "path/to/genetic/files")
 ```

-The genetic files of the target population can be either contained in one triple of bed/bim/fam files with information for all SNPs, or divided by chromosome (one bed/bim/fam triple for chr 1, another for chr 2, etc...).
+The genetic files of the target population can be either contained in one triple of bed/bim/fam or pgen/pvar/psam files with information for all SNPs, or divided by chromosome (one bed/bim/fam or pgen/pvar/psam triple for chr 1, another for chr 2, etc...).
 In the latter case, provide the path by replacing the chromosome number by `$` and genal will extract the necessary SNPs from each chromosome and merge them before running the PRS.
 For instance, if the genetic files are named `Pop_chr1.bed`, `Pop_chr1.bim`, `Pop_chr1.fam`, `Pop_chr2.bed`, ..., you can use:

 ```python
 SBP_clumped.prs(name = "SBP_prs", path = "Pop_chr$")